 The 2010 Audi S5 Cabriolet gets a lower-displacement, but nearly as powerful, supercharged V-6 that fares very well with reviewers.
 Cars.com points out that they don't know "how much of that power will be missed by convertible drivers," since these consumers tend not to be as performance-oriented anyway.
 Regardless, Car and Driver says that the Audi S5 Cabriolet offers "nearly identical performance and 20 percent better overall fuel economy" compared to its coupe sibling.

-Unique in its class, the 2010 Audi S5 coupe comes with either a six-speed manual or automatic transmission, both with standard all-wheel drive (quattro).
-The 2010 Audi S5 Cabriolet is, according to Popular Mechanics, available exclusively with "Audi's seven-speed dual-clutch transmission (S Tronic)" and the same all-wheel-drive system, with the addition of "torque vectoring" that shifts power from side to side as well as front to back.
-Cars.com drives the manual and emerges with some minor quibbles: "The manual transmission's shifter slides smoothly between gears and engages with a slightly mechanical feel, but I found it more difficult than expected to creep along in heavy traffic in this car."
+The 2010 Audi S5 coupe sports either a 6-speed manual or automatic.
+Both come with all-wheel drive.
+The S5 Cabriolet is, according to Popular Mechanics, available exclusively with "Audi's seven-speed dual-clutch transmission (S Tronic)" and the same all-wheel-drive system, with the addition of "torque vectoring" that shifts power from side to side as well as front to back.
+Cars.com says the manual "shifter slides smoothly between gears" but thinks it "engages with a slightly mechanical feel."
 They do state, "Drive the S5 aggressively, though, and smooth shifts become easier."
-This is a car for enthusiasts.
-MyRide.com says you can "ram through the manual's "light, if somewhat long, throws with firm engagement."
-No sources researched by TheCarConnection.com tested the automatic.
-With the manual, the 2010 Audi S5 can accelerate from 0-60 mph in 4.9 seconds, Edmunds observes.
-Audi claims the automatic S5 will hit 60 in 5.1 seconds, and Kelley Blue Book asserts "our seat-of-the pants evaluation gives us no reason to doubt this."
-As for the seven-speed dual-clutch on the Cabriolet, Car and Driver warns that it "makes take-off sluggish" and "responds painfully slowly to paddle requests"-exactly the opposite impression of the editors at TheCarConnection.com, who like the dual-clutch transmission's instantaneous responses.
+Edmunds comments on the manual's "light, if somewhat long, throws with firm engagement."
+No reviewers drove the automatic.
+The manual takes just 4.9 seconds to scoot to 60 mph, according to Edmunds.
+Audi says the automatic S5 will hit 60 in 5.1 seconds.
+As for the seven-speed dual-clutch, Car and Driver says it "makes take-off sluggish" and "responds painfully slowly to paddle requests"-exactly the opposite impression of the editors at TheCarConnection.com, who like the dual-clutch transmission's instantaneous responses.

-New for 2010 is the Audi Drive Select Package, which includes adaptive suspension dampers and dynamic steering.
-With or without the system, the S5 coupe and cabriolet turn in flat and respond in a snap, even with electronic power steering, which elicits mixed feelings in TheCarConnection.com's editors.
-Edmunds reports, "The wheel's effort is a bit light, but its precise action inspires complete confidence when unraveling a favorite twisty road."
-Cars.com feels the steering has "too much isolation from the road" and notes "the S5's firm suspension makes for a bumpy ride on some surfaces, but it's not excessively rough.
-Enthusiasts will appreciate the minimal body roll in tight turns."
+New for 2010 is Drive Select, which adds adaptive dampers and dynamic steering.
+Without or with it, the S5 coupe and cabriolet turn in flat and respond in a snap.
+The power steering is electric, and it elicits mixed feelings.
+Edmunds reports, "The wheel's effort is a bit light" but it adds, "its precise action inspires complete confidence."
+Cars.com says the steering has "too much isolation from the road" and notes "the S5's firm suspension makes for a bumpy ride" but likes the "minimal body roll in tight turns."
 On the more comfortable Cabriolet, Car and Driver notes that the Audi "rides well but never feels floaty."
 The 2010 S5's braking is stellar.
 Kelley Blue Book calls the brakes "excellent and powerful."
 But while weight distribution is better in the Audi S5 than in the previous S4, with 56.9 percent of the mass on the front, rather than the previous 61.9 percent, according to Car and Driver, it's still hindered by heft.
-As Edmunds states, "Beefy curb weight and artificial steering feel hamper the car's sporting potential."
+As Edmunds reports, "Beefy curb weight" and the S5's "artificial steering feel" cut into its appeal.